mirfanmcs/AI-Samples/Computer-Vision/Detect-Object-In-Image/readme.md

-# Classify Images
+# Detect Object in Image

-A sample application that uses Azure AI Foundry Custom Vision Service to classify images into predefined categories.
-It provides insights into the content of images based on trained models.
+A sample application that uses Azure AI Foundry Custom Vision Service to detect and identify objects within images.
+It can locate multiple objects and provide bounding boxes with confidence scores.

 ## Overview